 AMY GOODMAN: Talk about the latest developments and the demotion of these two top commanders as a result of the attack on the protesters and the journalists.

-CAROL SOBEL: Well, I think that the mayor, certainly, and the police chief are attempting to diffuse the situation, and the two people involved were the commanders at the incident.
+CAROL SOBEL: Well, I think that the mayor, certainly, and the police chief are attempting to defuse the situation, and the two people involved were the commanders at the incident.
 The irony for me, in particular, is that the commander, Commander Gray, who was relieved of duty yesterday, or reassigned from Central Division, at least, was the individual who gave the order to shoot people with less lethal weapons in October 22, 2000.
 And, you know, the city wound up paying a little over a million dollars for all the cases that resulted from that.
 Here we are seven years later, and the very same person gives the order again.
 So it’s pretty remarkable.
 Either way, I think that the transfers were probably warranted in this instance.

 AMY GOODMAN: Talk about what is understood at this point about what happened on May Day, about how this attack took place and also the surprise of it being on the journalists, the journalists with the hefty cameras, journalists that were standing in place doing their stand-ups in front of the protest, very clearly identified.
 These police knew they were on camera.

 CAROL SOBEL: Well, they knew they were on camera, but I think what’s sort of extraordinary here is that as we get further and further away from the actual May Day event, the number of people who are alleged to have caused the police reaction keeps dropping.
-We started with Chief Bratton saying there were fifty to a hundred, quote, "agitators," either agitators, anarchists or communists, depending upon what day of the week it is that he’s talking about it.
-But that number is now down to thirty, from the police chief, and I’m willing to put money on the fact that by next week at the latest that number will be down to about ten people.
+We started with Chief Bratton saying there were 50 to a hundred, quote, “agitators,” either agitators, anarchists or communists, depending upon what day of the week it is that he’s talking about it.
+But that number is now down to 30, from the police chief, and I’m willing to put money on the fact that by next week at the latest that number will be down to about 10 people.

 And, quite frankly, what happened is when the police decided to sweep the park and close it down, there was no one that was doing anything more than heckling them.
 And they were — I wouldn’t say “heckling,” even, I would say “criticizing” them — and they were doing it because what happened during the course of this march is that the police wanted open up a street, and rather than talking to people and saying, “Can you move onto the sidewalk?
 Can you move into the park now?” what they did was run their motorcycles into women and children in the Aztec dancers group, who were in the street at that point still.
 And the street was closed to traffic, but they were in the street performing their ritual circle dance at the end of the march.
 And so, you had the police doing one of the most provocative things they could do, and all of a sudden it is the fault of the demonstrators when the police literally use their motorcycles to strike people as a means of crowd control and to strike women and children as a means of crowd control, when people were peaceful.